Working with Text Elements in SVG for Dynamic Designs

 </svg>

-The text in SVG, as you can see from the above code snippet, is defined with a sufficiently logical tag, <text>.
-This element basically only requires x and y attributes to specify the baseline coordinates.
+In SVG, text is defined using the <text> tag.
+This element primarily requires the x and y attributes to specify the baseline coordinates.

 Image source: Wikipedia.org